Explore Our Bill Payment Services:

 1. Chief Gabriel Osawaru Igbinedion – Net Worth: $250 Million

 In the 1990s, Chief Igbinedion was the proud owner of Okada Air, which was one of the largest privately-owned airlines in West Africa at the time.
 His investments also span across banking, hospitality (including a chain of hotels), media, mining, and oil.
-A well-known philanthropist, Chief Igbinedion has helped build churches, mosques, markets, and schools in both Edo State and other parts of Nigeria.
+A well-known philanthropist, Chief Igbinedion, has helped build churches, mosques, markets, and schools in both Edo State and other parts of Nigeria.

 2. Mitchell Elegbe – Net Worth: $200 Million